TOSIT-IO/tdp-website/content/pages/1.discover/3.security/index.en.md

     <div className="col-span-2 [&_h2]:mt-0 w-[66%]">
       ## Physical and network security

       TDP is compatible with on-premise and cloud environnments.
-Its users are in control of the target infrastructure, enabling strong physical security of the data center or server room hosting their big data platform.
+Its users are in control of the target infrastructure, enabling strong physical security of the data center hosting their big data platform.
 Robust network security measures are activable, including firewalls, intrusion detection and prevention systems, virtual private networks (VPNs), and secure network segmentation.
     </div>
     <div className="px-14 w-[33%]">
       <svg version="1.1" viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">